 Here are a few tips for approaching companies and applying for work experience.

 Do your research.
 UniHub is a great place to start, especially if you are looking for a part-time job or course-related work experience.
-So is the Work Ready Careers Fair, booked in for Wednesday 9 August at Curtin Stadium.
 You can also do your own research – don’t feel like you can only approach household name companies.
 Smaller companies quite often take on work experience students, with potential added bonuses for you including experience in different areas of the organisation and more access to senior management.

 Be strategic.
 Make sure you know what you want to get out of the experience, including skill gaps you’d like to fill.
 If you are clear as to why you want the experience, you will find it easier to write a convincing cover letter.